TimiBee/resume/README.md

 The assets folder contains the CSS and JavaScript files, all images and icons used, in their respective folders.

-For the form submission, formspree was used.
-You can get a hands-on tutorial on how to use formspree by watching this [YouTube video](https://formspree.io/).
-Submissions will be delivered straignt into the specified Gmail account.

 If you encounter problems customizing, reach out to me by sending me a DM on my [Twitter](https://www.twitter.com/Timi_Bee).